DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-29 Narrative Tasks.md

 > Note: This isn't the backlog of things to write.
 Ngl, that's gonna have to come later.
-For now, w
+For now, we'll have to make the existing dialogue more expressive.

 ### Expressive Emotions in the Dialogue